AdobeDocs/learning-manager.en/help/migrated/kb/issues-retiring-learning-program.md

 title: Issues with retiring a Learning Program
 contentowner: nluke
 ---

+# Issues with retiring a Learning Program {#issues-with-retiring-a-learning-program}

 `Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.`

 # **Issue**